anoopengineer/winscppasswd/README.md

 ------
 This utility was written to "scratch my own itch" of me constantly forgetting my saved passwords.
 There are couple of third party tools available that can decrypt the password, but I wasn't overly joyed at the concept of handing over my password to an unkonwn tool downloaded from the internet.
 So I decided to write my own.

-You can download a ready made binary from "Releases" section in GitHub.
+You can download a ready made binary [here](https://github.com/anoopengineer/winscppasswd/releases/download/1.0/winscppasswd.exe) or from "Releases" section in GitHub.
 But you are welcome to compile the source yourself if you don't trust binary files.

 This is written in Go lang.
 Head over to http://golang.org/ to download the compiler.